+But the main story is about corn agriculture.
 Corn was first domesticated 9,000 years ago from a wild grass variety called teosinte in the Balsas River Valley near Mexico City.
-Tesinte only yields about nine kernals per ear, however, and is no where near the size of ancient or modern corn.
+Teosinte only yields about nine kernals per ear, however, and is no where near the size of ancient or modern corn.
 It is currently believed that about 5,000 years ago, domesticated teosinte, that had previously reached South America, was further cross-bred and developed by farmers in western Bolivia and Brazil, into a much larger type of corn that was viable as a food staple.
-This new improved corn spread back from South America through Mexico and reached Marana, Arizona at least 4,000 years ago.
+This new improved corn spread back from South America through Mexico and reached (what we now call) Marana, Arizona at least 4,000 years ago.

 You can learn about ancient foodways and taste delicious contemporary foods and beverages made with wild food ingredients on the Marana Gastronomy Tours.